By

 They can run some remote diagnostics and test your connection quality from their end to let you know whether there are any faults with your connection.
 They can also guide you through some troubleshooting solutions and log the issue with a technician if they’re not able to identify and resolve the issue over the phone.

-Switch broadband providers
+Consider switching broadband providers

 If it seems like every other day you’re experiencing an outage or choppy connection, and it’s not due to your hardware in your house, it might be time to think about switching broadband providers.